Pycnogenol is a patented and standardized supplement,

 Phenolic acids such as ferulic, caffeic, protocatechic, p-hydroxybenzoic and vanillic acid

-Suggested Use: take 1 Pycnogenol tablet a few times a week, or as recommended by your health care provider.
+Suggested Use, dosage: take 1 Pycnogenol tablet a few times a week, or as recommended by your health care provider.

 Buy Pycnogenol supplement